Russia's Putin brings 'grey cardinal' Surkov back to Kremlin

 He was pushed from the Kremlin in 2011, after street protests against the system he helped create, and spent a year in government as a deputy prime minister before quitting in May after a dispute with investigators looking into suspected fraud.

-His departure from the Kremlin administration was seen as a move to appease protesters itching for a stronger political voice, and his exit from Prime Minister Dmitry Medvedev’s cabinet was widely seen as a victory for conservatives.
+His departure from the Kremlin’s presidential administration and then from Prime Minister Dmitry Medvedev’s cabinet was widely seen as a victory for conservatives.

 His sway may not be so strong this time around.

-Putin’s decree did not specify Surkov’s responsibilities, but his spokesman, Dmitry Peskov, told Ekho Moskvy radio he would advise the president on aid to the Moscow-backed breakaway Georgian regions of Abkhazia and South Ossetia, which Russia recognized as independent after a brief 2008 war with Georgia.
+Putin’s decree did not specify Surkov’s responsibilities, but his spokesman, Dmitry Peskov, told Ekho Moskvy radio he would advise the president on aid to the Moscow-backed breakaway Georgian regions of Abkhazia and South Ossetia.

 However, the appointment gives Surkov, who turns 49 on Saturday, access to Putin’s ear early in a six-year term that the 60-year-old has said may not be his last.